“La Fleur Que Tu M’avais Jetée,” Bizet’s Carmen

 Noted as a “tenor unlike others, with a resonance and depth to his voice,” Alok Kumar is on the rise to stardom.
 In the current season, Mr. Kumar makes his Royal Opera House Covent Garden and London Philharmonic Orchestra débuts creating the role of Chyavana in the world premiere of Ravi Shankar’s opera Sukanya, a work harmonizing the distinct music, dance and theatrical traditions of India and the West.
-Earlier this season he performed Don José in Bizet’s Carmen with Michigan Opera Theater, Florida Grand Opera and Musica Viva in Hong Kong, reprised the role of the Duke of Mantua in Palm Beach Opera’s production of Verdi’s Rigoletto, débuted as Macduff in Verdi’s Macbeth under the baton of Emmanuel Plasson, and appeared in New York City Opera’s production of Respighi’s rarely performed opera La Campana Sommersa.
+In recent seasons he performed Don José in Bizet’s Carmen with Michigan Opera Theater, Florida Grand Opera and Musica Viva in Hong Kong, reprised the role of the Duke of Mantua in Palm Beach Opera’s production of Verdi’s Rigoletto, débuted as Macduff in Verdi’s Macbeth under the baton of Emmanuel Plasson, and appeared in New York City Opera’s production of Respighi’s rarely performed opera La Campana Sommersa.
 This season, Kumar sings Robert Paterson’s Crossing the Hudson with American Modern Ensemble at Carnegie Hall and performs with the Forte Tenors at the NAMM Convention in Los Angeles.

 Additional roles in Mr. Kumar’s repertoire include Rodolfo in La bohème, Cavaradossi in Tosca, Pinkerton in Madama Butterfly, Lensky in Eugene Onegin, Des Grieux in Manon Lescaut, the title roles in Werther and Les contes d’Hoffmann.